James Outman Player Props: Dodgers vs. Yankees

 Yankees Pitching Rankings

-- The 9.2 strikeouts per nine innings put together by the Yankees pitching staff ranks seventh in MLB.
+- The Yankees pitching staff ranks ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- Yankees pitchers combine to give up 61 total home runs at a rate of 1.1 per game (to rank 13th in the league).
+- Yankees pitchers combine to rank 15th in baseball in home runs surrendered (65 total, 1.1 per game).

-- The Yankees will look to Severino (0-0) in his third start this season.
+- Cole makes the start for the Yankees, his 13th of the season.
+He is 6-0 with a 2.93 ERA and 79 strikeouts in 73 2/3 innings pitched.

-- His most recent time out was on Saturday against the San Diego Padres, when the righty tossed 6 2/3 innings, surrendering one earned run while allowing only one hit.
+- His most recent time out was on Sunday against the San Diego Padres, when the right-hander went six innings, surrendering five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.